dartoos-dev/eo_color/README.md

 }
 ```

-#### Supported color swatches
+See also:

 - [swatches](https://pub.dev/documentation/eo_color/latest/swatches/swatches-library.html)

-### Showcase application
+### Demo application

-The showcase application provides a fully working example, focused on
+The demo application provides a fully working example, focused on
 demonstrating exactly three color palettes in action - BlueGrey, Grey, and
 Brown.
-You can take the code in this showcase and experiment with it.
+You can take the code in this demo and experiment with it.

-To run the showcase application:
+To run the demo application:

 ```shell
 git clone https://github.com/dartoos-dev/eo_color.git